PaulStapel/PaulStapel.github.io/content/meditation/marathon_idea.md

     - meditation
 ---

-> Once you make the decision that you will not fail, the heart and body will follow.
+> "Once you make the decision that you will not fail, the heart and body will follow" [Kara Goucher]

 So a few friends of mine came up with the idea to run a marathon in 2026.
 Now, I have been running for about 4 months, and I wouldn't have imagined doing this 1 year ago.
 I wanted to share some of my personal observations.